m-dadej/MarSwitching.jl/README.md

 ## Example

-Following example will estimate a simple Markov switching model with regime dependent intercept, exogenous variable and variance.
+Following example will first generate artificial data and then estimate a simple Markov switching model with regime dependent intercept, exogenous variable and variance.
 The model is defined as follows:

 ```math
 \begin{align*}